data61/Mirza/README.md

 - OAuthSub:      auth0|00ff00ff00ff00ff00ff00ff
 - JWK_CLIENT_IDS: XXxx00XXxx00XXxx00XXxx00XXxx00XX

-One way to get your OAuth Subject is to go to your browser, visit the page serving the platform Mirza (if running locally, it will typically be http://localhost:8080).
+If you have a running instantce one way to get your OAuth Subject is to go to your browser, visit the page serving the Mirza platform (if running locally, it will typically be http://localhost:8080).
 In your developer tools, look for the `Application` tab.
 Click on `Local Storage` and look at the cookies stored locally.
 In the JSON blob, find the value of the property `idToken`.
 You can decode that string via https://jwt.io/.
 In the decoded JSON, look for the property `sub`.
 If you logged in via Auth0, then the OAuth Sub will look like `auth0|blahblahblah`.
+Alternatively if you don't have a running instance yet you can get the OAuth Sub directly from your auth provider, for example at the time of writing this is avaliable in Auth0 at:
+`Dashboard -> Users & Roles -> Users -> [Username] -> [...] -> View Details -> user_id`

-`JWK_CLIENT_IDS` can be found in your auth provider (e.g, Auth0)'s settings.
+`JWK_CLIENT_IDS` can be found in your auth provider (e.g, Auth0)'s settings, for example at the time of writing this is avaliable in Auth0 at:
+`Dashboard -> Applications -> [Application Name] -> Client ID`

 The following is a configuration which will build and start all of the services: